tegonal/scripts/README.md

 function myFunctionWithVarargs() {

-	# in case you want to use a vararg parameter as last parameter then name your last parameter for `args` varargs:
+	# in case you want to use a vararg parameter as last parameter then name your last parameter for `params` varargs:

-	declare command dir varargs
+	local command dir varargs
 	# shellcheck disable=SC2034
-	declare args=(command dir)
+	local -ra params=(command dir)

 	source "$dir_of_tegonal_scripts/utility/parse-fn-args.sh"
+	parseFnArgs params "$@"

 	# use varargs in another script
 	echo "${varargs[0]}"